 2: Rate of Pay: Coverage is affordable under this safe harbor if the required monthly contribution for the lowest cost employee-only coverage that provides minimum value does not exceed 9.5% of an amount equal to 130 hours multiplied by the employee's hourly rate of pay as of the first day of the coverage period.
 For salaried employees, monthly salary is used instead of 130 multiplied by the hourly rate of pay.
 To rely on this safe harbor, an employer cannot decrease the employee’s rate of pay during the year.

 3: Federal Poverty Line: Coverage is affordable under this safe harbor if the required monthly contribution for the lowest cost employee-only coverage that provides minimum value does not exceed 9.5% of a monthly amount determined as the federal poverty line (FPL) for a single individual (for the state in which the individual is employed) for the applicable calendar year, divided by 12.

 The IRS will contact employers after the end of each calendar year to inform them of their potential liability and provide an opportunity for a response.
 The IRS has indicated that employers will not be notified until after employees’ individual tax returns are due for that year and after the due date for applicable large employers to file information returns as described below.

-Starting in 2016 (for coverage offered on or after January 1, 2015), applicable large employers will be required to file information returns identifying their full-time employees and describing the coverage offered, if any.
+Beginning in 2016 (for coverage offered on or after January 1, 2015), applicable large employers were required to file information returns identifying their full-time employees and describing the coverage offered, if any.